AcidJunkie303/TSqlScriptAnalyzer/UnitTestingAnalyzers.md

 AJ5022    CodeRegion="(5,5) - (5,19)"    Insertions="WHILE
 ```

-Therefore, before implementing any analyzer logic, it's worth creating the unit tests first and check the AST.
+Therefore, before implementing any analyzer logic, it's worth creating the unit tests first and check the AST or token
+list.